 COMMITTEES

 The Board shall have the authority to appoint temporary committees to carry out the work of the Organization.
 The President shall appoint a nominating committee from the Board on or before the 1st day of April of the year.
 The Nominating Committee shall be chaired by the Vice President or any other person designated by the President and shall contain additional persons all of whom must be members in good standing of the Organization.
-The Nominating Committee shall conduct the election as stated in Article IV, section 3 and provide the membership at the Annual Meeting with the results
+The Nominating Committee shall conduct the election as stated in Article IV, section 3 and provide the membership at the Annual Meeting with the results.

 There shall be the following standing committees of the Board.